 Your Freelancing Career will get Stuck if You Stay Around for too Long

 Upwork is still a good place for a freelancer to make his first steps.
 You can earn some money and make contact with clients.
 But you shouldn’t stay there forever.

 You will need to make the next step in your freelancing career.
 You won’t be able to do so by staying on Upwork.
 After all, Upwork is only a middleman between you and the client.
 A middleman that takes 20% from the freelancer and another 2.75% from the client.
 For many freelancers, this was as good reason as any to leave Upwork in the last year or two.

 Plus, Upwork also has a reputation for being a place where freelancers are woefully underpaid.
 Many clients stay away from it because they don’t believe they can find skilled freelancers there.
 That is, of course, depending whom you ask – freelancers or clients.
 Both have issues with Upwork and it will take a great deal convincing the other side otherwise.

 Being an Upwork freelancer isn’t something you should be satisfied with.
 Make the next step and leave Upwork.
 Start your own blog, contact clients directly.
 You’ll soon witness new opportunities, ones you haven’t considered or thought possible before, open up for you.

 Do you agree with me or not?
-What other reason to leave Upwork can you think of?
-Tell me about your experiences in the comments below.
+Also, be sure to check this in-depth Upwork review before you decide on using it.
+Tell me about your experience with the platform in the comments below.